JamesWillLewis/appgraph/README.md

 # appgraph

-Model your application as a graph, with a single source of truth for agents, business logic, dependencies, data, auth, observability, and more.
-Use AI to build it.
+AppGraph is a language & framework for expressing your application as a graph of interconnected agentic nodes.
+Nodes can encapsulate behaviors as complex as a full micro-services, and utilizes generative AI to perform complex workloads.